Ferreira scores 4 goals, US beats Grenada 5-0 in Cup sendoff - WHIZ News

 Paul Arriola added a goal in the 62nd as the Americans stretched their home unbeaten streak to 26 games since a September 2019 loss to Mexico, matching the team record set from 2013-15.

-On a 96-degree evening, stars Christian Pulisic and Tyler Adams didn’t dress for the No. 15 U.S., playing a Spice Boys team ranked just 170th and winless since beating the U.S. Virgin Islands in March 2021.
+On a 96-degree evening, stars Christian Pulisic and Tyler Adams didn’t dress for the No. 15 U.S., which faced a Spice Boys team winless since beating the U.S. Virgin Islands in March 2021.
+The Americans had 67% possession and outshot Grenada 25-3, including 10-0 in the first half.

-Ferreira got the first goal when Arriola crossed and the ball deflected off Kayden Harrack to the 21-year-old, who cut to the center and beat goalkeeper Jason Belfon inside the far post with a left-foot shot from 8 yards.
-The U.S. entered with just one goal from the run of play by a forward in 13 games.
+Ferreira got the first goal when Arriola crossed and the ball deflected off Kayden Harrack.
+Ferreira cut to the center and beat goalkeeper Jason Belfon inside the far post with a left-foot shot from 8 yards.
+The U.S. had entered with just one goal from the run of play by a forward in 13 games.

 Ferreira doubled the lead with a right-footed shot inside the far post when he sprinted behind the defense as Arriola fed him, then beat Belfon to the far post with a 14-yard right foot shot after Kellyn Acosta played a corner kick on the ground.